Table of Contents

 What teams keep from CI

-One concern that comes up: if tests run outside CI, how does the pipeline know whether to proceed?
+One concern comes up consistently: if tests run outside CI, how does the pipeline know whether to proceed?

 The answer is that Testkube integrates back into the pipeline.
 It returns exit codes, posts status checks, and surfaces pass/fail signals to whatever system triggered the run.
 Your pipeline gates still work.
 The quality signal is the same.
-The difference is that the execution and the result collection happened in a purpose-built layer rather than inside pipeline YAML that was never designed to handle it.
+The difference is that execution and result collection happen in a purpose-built layer rather than inside pipeline YAML that was never designed to handle it.

 Your CI/CD tool still does its job.
 Testkube does a different one.